 Long answer: Latency is a difficult issue.
-There are 5 factors which affect the overall latency.
+There are 5 factors that affect the overall latency.
 Some of them can be controlled by us, but some can’t.

-- There is latency for encoding the captured screen.
+There is a latency for encoding the captured screen.
 (Computer performance)

-- There is latency for decoding the received image.
+There is a latency for decoding the received image.
 (Airtame Performance)

-- There is latency for displaying it on the screen.
+There is a latency for displaying it on the screen.
 (Airtame Performance)

 Since the hardware inside of the Airtame dongle is given, we can estimate the latency of the decode and display pretty closely, however, the other 3 latencies are outside of our control.
 So, depending on what kind of hardware you have, your capture and encode latencies, together with network quality, can increase variation in latency.

 Based on research, we can say that around 100ms is acceptable for normal use.
 For some users, even this small amount of delay is enough to make using the mouse on the streamed screen difficult because of the amount of time between the action and reaction of navigating the mouse cursor.

 You can check this article to Test and Improve your WiFi Network

 You can write to us using the blue chat box in the lower right corner or send an email to [email protected] and we will be here to assist you.